Search: 138 results

 And Joab will send messengers to David, and say, I fought against Rabbah, also I took the city of waters.

-And David gathered all the people together, and went to Rabbah, and fought against it, and took it.
+And David collected all the people, and went to Rabbah, and fought against it, and took it.

-And he took their king's crown from off his head, the weight whereof was a talent of gold with the precious stones: and it was set on David's head.
+And he took their king's crown from off his head, the weight of which was a talent of gold with the precious stones: and it was set on David's head.
 And he brought forth the spoil of the city in great abundance.

 And he took the people out of the town and put them to work with wood-cutting instruments, and iron grain-crushers, and iron axes, and at brick-making: this he did to all the towns of the children of Ammon.
 Then David and all the people went back to Jerusalem.